Eson Kandov: Education

-Musical career
+Career

 Eson Kandov was among the singers who appeared as a soloist in the Estrada Symphony Orchestra, which was founded in the Uzbek Soviet Republic for state television and radio in 1963.
 The Estrada Orchestra consisted of a large string section, saxophones, trumpets, trombones, guitars, piano and drums, and occasionally instruments from older Uzbek music traditions.
 Along with singers such as Botir Zokirov, Luiza Zokirova and Elmira Urazbaeva, he is considered a co-founder of modern Uzbek pop music with traditional influences in the 1960s.

 In 1973 he represented the Soviet Union at the Sopot International Song Festival with the song “Ormonlarga konarokshom” (translated from Uzbek as “Evening falls on the forests”) in the Forest Opera, Sopot, Poland.
 In the same year, on the basis of the Uzbek Variety Orchestra, the Tashkent Music Hall was created, where he was the leading soloist and singer.
 Since 1974 he has been collaborating with the state ensemble "Yalla".
 With Yalla, he toured a dozen European countries as well as across all over the Soviet Union.
 In 1977 when the state ensemble "Navo" was formed, he became its soloist singer.
 After he moved to Israel in 1991, he founded his own ensemble "Shirey a Olam" ("Songs of the World"), which was active until 1997.
 However, even though he had a high number of performances in Israel, he was unable to repeat the earlier big successes he had in the Soviet Union.
 He continued to work as a teacher and coach for young musicians.

 Personal life

 He has one son, Gabriel, with his wife Mira, who he married in Tashkent in 1982.
 The family currently lives in Israel, in Petah Tikva.
-He has two nieces from his brother, Oleg, - Stella Kandova, who lives in New York, and Angela Pinchasov, who lives in Vienna.